Fitzsimons Army Medical Center: 1950s

 In the 1950s, tuberculosis cases dropped with improvements in public health and lung cancer and other chest diseases became the focus.
 The hospital was renamed Fitzsimons Army Hospital in July 1950 and a pre-school and kindergarten were opened.
 In 1952, the 8th floor auditorium was named for Col. George E. Bushnell, who was responsible for inspecting and identifying the site of the future hospital in 1918.
-In 1953, Korean prisoners of was were treated at Fitzsimons and three departments were established: Medicine, Surgery, and Neuropsychiatry.
+In 1953, Korean prisoners of war were treated at Fitzsimons and three departments were established: Medicine, Surgery, and Neuropsychiatry.
 In 1955, a new chapel and credit union were opened.

 Professional football player Wendell Hayes visits patients during the Vietnam War.

 A photo of the decoration painted under the portico of the building.

 A photo of the door of the chapel in the Fitzsimons Building.
 Stained glass was installed in the door and also inside the chapel room.
 Scripture "Be still and know that I am God."
 Psalm 46:10, is found above the door.